-Today I am privileged to welcome author Eve Marie Mont to Colloquium!
-Eve’s debut novel, Free to a Good Home, has gotten excellent reviews and been warmly embraced by readers.
-You can read my review here.
+I am privileged to welcome author Eve Marie Mont!
+Eve’s debut novel, Free to a Good Home, garnered excellent reviews and was warmly embraced by readers.
+Read my review here.

 Coming of Age at Any Age